-The manually-selected AF point <[]> and surrounding AF points <=> are used to focus.
-Focusing is performed over a wider area than with AF point expansion (manual selection - - Effective when it is difficult to track a moving subject with just one AF point.
+The manually-selected AF point <[]> and surrounding AF points > are used to focus.
+Focusing is performed over a wider area than with AF point expansion (manual selection and a moving subject with just one AF point.

-Al Servo AF and One-Shot AF work in the same way as with AF point expansion (manual selection on the control of the control of
+Al Servo AF and One-Shot AF work in the same way as with AF point expansion (manual selection-#e) mode (p.96).